heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 anymore.

 You can use multi-stage builds to reduce the size of the final image.
-The process would be as follow:
+The process would be as follows:

 1. Start from a base image named `builder`.
 2. Install the dependencies to build your application.